 Ceres in Astrology

-The dwarf planet Ceres is the largest of the discovered asteroids found between the orbits of the planets Mars and Jupiter.
+The dwarf planet Ceres is the largest and first of the discovered asteroids found between the orbits of the planets Mars and Jupiter.
 Ceres is named after the Roman goddess, Ceres.
-The Greek goddess equivalent was Demeter.
+The Greek goddess counterpart was Demeter.

 Ceres is considered one of the four major asteroids (along with Juno, Vesta, and Pallas) in astrology.
 Its dwarf planet association is due to its ellipsoidal shape.
 Ceres was the goddess of fertility and agriculture.

 In astrology, Ceres rules food, agriculture, nourishment, transitions in a female’s life, nurturing, motherhood, and family relationships.

 With Ceres, there is a love of what is simple, natural, wholesome, and good for you.
 With Ceres, there is a strong need to nurture and protect, as well as to treat other living beings, including animals, with respect and reverence.

 Ceres is connected to grief, as well as the possibility of destroying everything in one’s path in order to regain what was lost.

 She might also be connected to separation and time-sharing, as Ceres in mythology had to strike a deal with Pluto who had abducted her daughter, Persephone, wherein she was to return Persephone to him for a portion of the year.

 Ceres can describe our caregiving, nurturing, and loving qualities.
 Teaching, mentoring, gardening, farming, and cooking are strong associations.
 Ceres is democratic, caring, and concerned about the environment and nutrition.
 With Ceres, we are drawn to what’s natural, wholesome, good, and simple.